-I am required to make the decision I consider to be fair and reasonable in all the circumstances of the case and I do not consider the fact that Mr W signed the indemnity means that he shouldn't be compensated if it is fair and reasonable to do so.
+I am required to make the decision I consider to be fair and reasonable in all the circumstances of the case and I do not consider the fact that Mr S signed the indemnity means that he shouldn't be compensated if it is fair and reasonable to do so.

-Had Carey acted fairly and reasonably it should have concluded that it shouldn't accept Mr W's applications.
-That should have been the end of the matter - it should have told Mr W that it could not accept the business.
-And I am satisfied, if that had happened, the arrangement for Mr W would not have come about in the first place, and the loss he suffered could have been avoided.
+Had Carey acted fairly and reasonably it should have concluded that it shouldn't accept Mr S' applications.
+That should have been the end of the matter - it should have told Mr S that it could not accept the business.
+And I am satisfied, if that had happened, the arrangement for Mr S would not have come about in the first place, and the loss he suffered could have been avoided.

-For the reasons given above, without the unregulated firm(s) involvement I don't think Mr W would have otherwise had any interest in pursuing high-risk investments in shares via a SIPP.
-And had Carey explained to Mr W that it would not accept the applications or that it was terminating the transaction, I find it very unlikely for reasons already given above that Mr W would have tried to find another SIPP operator to accept the business.
-As I've said, I recognise that the possibility Mr W might be able to receive a payment by switching his pension might have been of interest to him.
-But I'm not persuaded that Mr W would have sought to go ahead elsewhere, risking the majority of his private pension provision of nearly £77,000 for a £4,000 payment in the circumstances.
-Instead, I think it's likely Mr W would have lost trust in the unregulated firm(s) if Carey, as a regulated firm, had said it wouldn't process his instruction.
+For the reasons given above, without the unregulated firm(s) involvement I don't think Mr S would have otherwise had any interest in pursuing high-risk investments in shares via a SIPP.
+And had Carey explained to Mr S that it would not accept the applications or that it was terminating the transaction, I find it very unlikely for reasons already given above that Mr S would have tried to find another SIPP operator to accept the business.
+As I've said, I recognise that the possibility Mr S might be able to receive a payment by switching his pension might have been of interest to him.
+But I'm not persuaded that Mr S would have sought to go ahead elsewhere, risking the majority of his private pension provision - over £90,000 - for a £6,500 payment in the circumstances.
+Instead, I think it's likely Mr S would have lost trust in the unregulated firm(s) if Carey, as a regulated firm, had said it wouldn't process his instruction.

-So I'm satisfied that Mr W would not have continued with the SIPP, had it not been for Carey's failings.
-And, whilst I accept other parties might have some responsibility for initiating the course of action that led to Mr W's loss, I consider that Carey failed to comply with its own obligations and didn't put a stop to the transactions proceeding by declining to accept Mr W's applications when it had the opportunity to do so.
+So I'm satisfied that Mr S would not have continued with the SIPP, had it not been for Carey's failings.
+And, whilst I accept other parties might have some responsibility for initiating the course of action that led to Mr S' loss, I consider that Carey failed to comply with its own obligations and didn't put a stop to the transactions proceeding by declining to accept Mr S' applications when it had the opportunity to do so.